jmanthony3/Archimedes/docs/research/materials-science.md

 |  |

 - The higher the classification of the principal #quantum-number, _n_, the higher state of energy in those subshells.
 This extends to higher classifications of subshells, _l_.
 However, this is not a fast rule as some overlap exists: e.g. _3d > 4s_.
-- [[Pauli-Exclusion-Principle]]: a manner in which the electron energy states are filled.
+- #Pauli-Exclusion-Principle: a manner in which the electron energy states are filled.
   - Lower energy states are filled first.
   - Each pair of electrons in a state must be of opposite spin.
   - When filled, this is called the **[[ground state]]**.